 Aim a Fan at Yourself

 Another potential VR motion sickness cure that might sound strange is to have a fan blowing your direction while you play.
-It’s not clear why a cool breeze on your skin makes you less likely to hurl, but many nausea-prone forum goers have reported that it does indeed stop the discomfort before it starts.
+It’s unclear why a cool breeze on your skin makes you less likely to hurl, but many nausea-prone forum goers have reported that it stops the discomfort before it starts.
 If you have a fan handy and you’ve struggled in a VR game, why not give it a shot?
-At the very least maybe it will help stop you from sweating inside the headset so much.
+At the very least, it could help stop you from sweating inside the headset so much.

 If you’ve ever felt seasick on a boat or gotten dizzy from reading in a car, there’s a good chance someone recommended you take Dramamine.
 Dramamine is an antiemetic medicine you can use to curb any symptoms you might get from motion sickness — which includes the VR-induced variety.